syncd010/AoC2021/README.md

 In the end, as as happened a few times already, i let the initial solution be, though not happy with its performance.

 ## [Day 24](https://adventofcode.com/2021/day/24)
+Solved this one by hand.
+Translated the code to something more friendly and then interpreted it.
+The code is a sequence of 14 steps that manipulates the value of z, either multiplying it by 26 and adding a remainder, or divides it by 26 (and removing the remainder of 26).
+Looking at the first step, z can end up between [5 15], and looking at the last step, for z to be 0 at the end it must be between [15 23], so z must start with 15, proceed through a series of multiplications and divisions by 26 and end at 15.
+At each step, whenever we can divide z (by making x = 0) we need to do so, which introduces constraints on the input values.
+Following these constraints we arrive at the solution.
+It's easier by starting at the beginning and trying to make each input as big as possible (or as small as possible for part 2), while satisfying the constraints.
+This couldn't be a naive brute-force approach because of the scale, but it could be turned into a constraint satisfaction problem, it's just that, having spent time analyzing the code i was halfway through the answer, and decided it was quicker to make the computations manually.
+Maybe this is not in the spirit of the problem, but identifying all the constraints and coding a solution would take more time.
+There's no code, just the translated machine code, and the possible values for the relevant variables at each step, that i used to derive the solution.

 ## [Day 25](https://adventofcode.com/2021/day/25)